PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node-v2/getting-started.md

 1. Setting up Screen:
 The Screen utility allows you to run processes in the background, enabling you to maintain long-running tasks without keeping a terminal window open.
 To initiate a new Screen session for managing the Snapshotter Lite Node V2, follow these steps:

-Enter the following command to create a new Screen session named "powerloom":
+Enter the following command to create a new Screen session named "powerloom-pre-mainnet-simulation":

 ```bash
 screen -S powerloom-pre-mainnet-simulation